This analysis of Golar LNG aims for explaining the business of Golar and the opportunity we identify at its current price. (18/04/20)

 - Currency rate (Brazil) – It is going down considerably the last 12 mon

 The situation is different now, Golar has become a stable cash flow infrastructure company, and they are in a sector which is growing very fast.
-However, it is important to keep an eye over the cash flows in case of future problems
+However, it is important to keep an eye over the debt as there are maturities in the coming years that will have to be refinanced

-Disclaimer: This cannot be taken as an investment recommendation.
-The picture is property of Golar
+Disclaimer: This analysis of Golar LNG cannot be taken as an investment recommendation.
+The picture is property of Golar LNG Limited.